-A literal interpretation of the CBCA Ordinance would, therefore, deprive the applicant of rights commonly enjoyed by the owners of other properties, in similar areas.
+A literal interpretation of Subtitle 5B would, therefore, deprive the applicant of rights commonly enjoyed by the owners of other properties, in similar areas.

 (3) The granting of a variance would not confer upon an applicant any special privilege that would be denied by this Subtitle to other lands or structures within the Chesapeake Bay Critical Area.